Online Marketplace and eCommerce Trends and StatisticsJul 21, 2020,

 What impact has COVID-19 had on online sales?

 Whilst the eCommerce and online marketplace statistics we have discussed so far have focused on life before COVID-19, what is clear is that the global pandemic has led to a further acceleration of the growth in online shopping and the popularity of online marketplaces, due to the lockdown restrictions.
 In fact, online stores ensured the survival of many retail outlets who were forced to shut their doors.

-According to the Office for National Statistics, online sales equated to 33.4% of overall shopping in the UK in June 2020, compared to the 19.6% in February (as quoted above), which is an incredible increase in only 4 months.
+According to the UK Office for National Statistics, online sales equated to 33.4% of overall shopping in the UK in June 2020, compared to the 19.6% in February (as quoted above), which is an incredible increase in only 4 months.
 It is therefore no surprise that 30% of retail businesses with an online service, who continued trading during the COVID-19 pandemic, reported an increase in online sales.
 Those companies that were not set up for online trading sadly found themselves very exposed.

 What does the ‘new normal’ have in store for eCommerce and online marketplaces?

 So what does the future hold for eCommerce and online marketplaces as we come out of lockdown?
 Well, what is particularly interesting is that people’s shopping habits look to have been changed forever by COVID-19.
 According to a report by Alvarez & Marsal and Retail Economics, 17.2 million British consumers plan to make permanent changes to the way they shop, as perceived risks of contracting COVID-19 at physical stores redirects spending into online channels.
 What is clear is that the rise of eCommerce and online marketplaces shows no sign of slowing and companies need to ensure they are set up to meet the new needs of their customers.

 If you would like to find out more about how TrueCommerce are helping their clients to increase sales through online marketplaces please visit their website or alternatively feel free to contact them directly.